HalfBloodPrince010/dataset-distillation-for-privacy-GANs/index.md

 ## High Noise v/s Low Noise
 ![Privacy v/s Quality](Images/high_vs_low_noise.png)
-When the noise is low, distance is less, so privacy is not preserved.
+When the noise is low, distance is less, so compromises on the privacy.
 As the noise increases, as we can see from the graph, the spikes indicates it is not same the training data and is inaccessible to the underlying distribution.
 We have used noise as the proxy to measure the privacy.

 # Conclusions